NuGet/docs.microsoft.com-nuget/docs/reference/NuGet-Client-SDK.md

 > These blog posts were written shortly after the **3.4.3** version of the NuGet client SDK packages were released.
 > Newer versions of the packages may be incompatible with the information in the blog posts.

-Martin Björkström did a follow-up blog post to Dave Glick's blog series where he introduces a different approach on using the NuGet Client SDK for installing NuGet packages:
+Martin Björkström did a follow-up blog post to Dave Glick's blog series where he introduces a different approach on using the NuGet Client SDK to install NuGet packages:

 - [Revisiting the NuGet v3 Libraries](https://martinbjorkstrom.com/posts/2018-09-19-revisiting-nuget-client-libraries)